10 Deep Facts About the Watergate Scandal

 The Watergate scandal remains one of the most highly publicized and contentious episodes in American history.
-What started as an attempt to secretly record the goings-on at the Democratic National Committee headquarters in Washington, D.C., turned into a full-fledged political nightmare that took down dozens of careers, forever marred Richard Nixon's presidency, and changed the American public's opinion of their government.
-Here are 10 tricky facts you need to know about the Watergate scandal.
+What started as an attempt to secretly record the goings-on at the Democratic National Committee headquarters in Washington, D.C., turned into a full-fledged political nightmare that took down dozens of politicians, forever marred Richard Nixon’s presidency, and changed the American public's opinion of their government.
+In honor of this year being the 50th anniversary of Nixon’s resignation, here are 10 tricky facts you need to know about the Watergate scandal.

 1. Tape on the doors led to the burglars' arrest.